 Due to their close proximity to North Africa, the Balearic Islands suffer from dust storms, caused by the hot winds that blow across the Sahara.
 These tend to hit the area around late winter/early spring, usually around February and March.

-Though not usually severe, they can seriously restrict visibility and irritate asthma and other such respiratory problems so, if you suffer from one, make sure you carry your medication with you whilst on holiday here.
+Although they’re not usually severe, they can seriously restrict visibility and irritate asthma and other such respiratory problems so, if you suffer from one, make sure you carry your medication with you whilst on holiday.

-Spain’s droughts are unlikely to have a direct affect on your holiday, but can exacerbate other weather conditions, which might.
-Bush fires in the summer are made worse by the vegetation being much drier.
+Spain’s droughts are unlikely to have a direct affect on your holiday but they can exacerbate other weather conditions, which might.
+Bush fires in the summer are made worse by the vegetation being much drier throughout the island.

-Also, droughts can bring on periods of heavy rainfall, thunderstorms and hailstorms.
-There can be around 10 hailstorms a year and between 10-20 thunderstorms.
+Furthermore, droughts can bring on subsequent periods of heavy rainfall, thunderstorms and hailstorms.
+There can be around ten hailstorms a year in Menorca and between 10-20 thunderstorms.
 The heavy rain can in turn lead to flash flooding.